divvungiellatekno/course-HU-2025/slides.md

 Ideas for solutions:

 * regulations
-* split language independent underlying code from language servicdes
+* split language independent underlying code from language services
 * make the linguistic parts (all parts!) of a system belong to the language community
+* We need a parallel to Open Source: **Open Language**

 </v-click>